dlounsbu/ICTR_team_sci_initiative/README.md

 <i>Facilitator</i>.
 Leads a semi-structured, open discussion between the researcher and particiapting stakeholders.

-<i>Studio Advisory Council</i>.
-Serves to provide on-going guidance and organizational support.
+<i>Studio Advisor(s)</i>.
+Has(have) experience with patient-centered outcomes research, clinical practice improvement processes, community public relations, participatory action research, and program evaluation.
+Serves to provide guidance and organizational support to project lead/PI.
 Vets all studio requests and assists investigators in choosing and engaging targeted stakeholder groups for participation.
-Collectively, Council members have experience with patient-centered outcomes research, clinical practice improvement processes, community public relations, participatory action research, and program evaluation.
+Ensures that information obtained during a studio event is collected and reported in an ethical and timely manner.
+Fosters trusting, respective rapport with all participating stakeholders.

 <b>Sample Questions for Assessing Project-Specific Needs</b>